scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

                programming in a typed setting."""
 ```

-The [“First Look at Types” section][first-look] provides more details on how to format multiline strings.
+>For more details on string interpolators and multiline strings, see the [“First Look at Types” chapter][first-look].

 ## Control structures